gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

   Short lookahead is a speed cap (G4), not a fault.
 - Feed holds, jogging, or on-the-fly waypoint edits other than “append more blocks” / “end path” / “dwell at rest”.
-- A blended non-zero junction speed at a finite path-angle change (GRBL-style).
-Staying on both chords at a kink at nonzero path speed is not constraint-faithful (the unit tangent jumps; §12.4.1). v1 Linear therefore path-stops;
-  Overshoot prepares per axis via `R` and may leave the chord.
-  Smoother `ΔP` junctions are a later overlay, still G1/G2.
+- A GRBL-style corner blend that *leaves* the chords or cuts a corner.
+Linear always stays on the chords; it accelerates / decelerates along them, so a finite path-angle change is taken at a nonzero (or zero) path speed that the incoming remaining steps and the per-axis envelopes allow (§8.4).
+It does not path-stop at every joint: `P` carries unless the DDA master’s own sense reverses or the path ends (§6.3).
 - A Linear oracle that is faster by **leaving the chord**, cutting a corner, or skipping a vertex.
 That track is not Linear.
 Overshoot is the mode that may leave the chord